cpea2506/one_monokai.nvim/README.md

 ## :scroll: Contribution

-Please see [the contributing guidelines](CONTRIBUTING.md) for detailed instructions on how to contribute to this colorscheme.
+For detailed instructions on how to contribute to this colorscheme, please see [the contributing guidelines](CONTRIBUTING.md).